Mercerenies/latitude/spec/ch2_lexical.md

    by at least one digit, followed by any other characters is not a valid identifier, as it will be parsed as a numerical literal.

+Note also that identifiers that begin with a dollar-sign (`$`) are treated specially by scope resolution.

 ## Code Structure

 A source file consists of zero or more lines, as defined by the